restrepo/pydroid_with_termux/README.md

 cd prog
 ```

-* Download some GitHub repository with Jupyter notebooks in the working directory
+* In this working directory, download some GitHub repository which includes some Jupyter notebooks
 ```bash
 git clone https://github.com/restrepo/ComputationalMethods.git
 ```